VladimirLogachev/good-news/README.md

 - Cover with tests _(TODO)_;
 - Use static types with TypeScript/Flow;
 - Changes in API data should not lead to crashes (all external datasets should be validated);
-- User should be able to see saved articles after reloading a page _(TODO)_.
+- User should be able to see saved articles after reloading a page.

 ## How to use